alshoja/carbon-portfolio-generator/README.md

 ### 5. If your Database is up but fe and be services failed ?

-You can use the make file inside, run the following command:
+You can use the make file inside, run the following command (don`t forget to make .env in root folders (be and fe) if you are using this ):
 ```bash
 make run
 ```